DaoCloud/DaoCloud-docs/docs/en/docs/amamba/02QuickStart/deploypipline.md

 ## prerequisites

 - Need to create a workspace and a user, the user needs to join the workspace and give `workspace edit` role.
 Refer to [Creating Workspaces](../../ghippo/04UserGuide/02Workspace/Workspaces.md), [Users and Roles](../../ghippo/04UserGuide/01UserandAccess/User.md).
-- Create two credentials that can access the mirror warehouse and the cluster, named respectively: `registry`, `kubeconfig`.
+- Create two credentials that can access the container registry and the cluster, named respectively: `registry`, `kubeconfig`.
 For more information on creating credentials, please refer to [Credential Management](../03UserGuide/Pipeline/Credential.md).
 - Prepare a GitHub repository, DockerHub repository.

 ## Create Credentials

 1. Create two credentials on the Credentials page:

-    - docker-credential: username and password for accessing the mirror warehouse.
+    - docker-credential: username and password for accessing the container registry.
     - demo-dev-kubeconfig: used to access the Kubernetes cluster using this kubeconfig.

 2. After the creation is complete, you can see the credential information on the `Certificate List` page.